Head Mens Soccer Coach

 Prior to his time at Wheaton, Kasiguran spent two seasons as a graduate assistant at Eastern University, leading Eastern to the 2015 NCAA tournament.
 During that two-year stint, he coached two All-Americans, four All-Region players, and 16 All-Conference selections.

 Assistant Mens Soccer Coach

-Todd McMillan joined the Gordon College Mens Soccer staff as goalkeeper coach in the fall of 2008.
+Todd McMillan joined the men’s soccer staff as goalkeeper coach in the fall of 2008.

-A highly successful collegiate athlete, McMillan played his college ball for the storied University of Tampa mens soccer program, winning an NCAA Division II National Championship his sophomore season.
-After transferring to Covenant College (Lookout Mountain, Ga.), he was a two-time Tennessee-Virginia Athletic Conference First Team All-Conference selection, and graduated with a B.A. in History.
+A highly successful collegiate athlete, McMillan played his college ball for the storied University of Tampa men’s soccer program, winning an NCAA Division II National Championship his sophomore season.
+After transferring to Covenant College (Lookout Mountain, Ga.), he was a two-time All-Tennessee-Virginia Athletic Conference First Team selection, and graduated with a B.A. in history.

 Volunteer Assistant Mens Soccer Coach